lilybhattacharjee5/polisci-vis/README.md

 Note: Refer to our [demo repository]() for an example implementation.

 To include this visualization on a webpage, take the following steps:
-1. Import the `InteroperabilityVisualization` function from `@lbhattac/interoperability-viz` in your JS file.
+1. Import the `createVisualization` function from `@lbhattac/interoperability-viz` in your JS file.
 ```
-import { InteroperabilityVisualization } from '@lbhattac/interoperability-viz';
+import { createVisualization } from '@lbhattac/interoperability-viz';
 ```

 2. Import your bundled JS file in your base HTML file below the div in which the visualization will appear: